aleen42/PersonalWiki/qa/build_gr_rsm.md

 #### 4. Tutorials of using gsmIMSI

-After all installation is done, firstly what you should do is to run the script `getFrequency.sh`
+After all installation is done, firstly what you should do is to run the script `getFrequency.sh` to get frenquencies of local region.